World's deepest pool to open in Poland

-(CNN) — How low can you?
+(CNN) — How low can you go?
 When the world's deepest pool opens in Poland later this year, complete with underwater caves and overhangs, you'll be able to go as low as 45 meters (148 feet).

 An ideal training spot for professional scuba divers, the Deepspot pool will hold 8,000 cubic meters of water -- 27 times the volume of an average 25 meter pool.